Hikaru Shida

 Hikaru Shida (志田 光, Shida Hikaru) is a Japanese professional wrestler, martial artist, actress, and model.
-She is signed to All Elite Wrestling (AEW), where she is a former three-time AEW Women's World Champion, with her first reign being the longest in the title's history.
-She also wrestles for AEW's sister promotion Ring of Honor (ROH), and for Japanese promotions Oz Academy and Pro Wrestling Wave.
+As a wrestler, she has been signed to All Elite Wrestling (AEW) since April 2019.
+She also wrestles for AEW's sister promotion Ring of Honor (ROH) and for the Japanese promotions Oz Academy and Pro Wrestling Wave.

 Shida started her professional wrestling career in 2008, when she joined the Ice Ribbon promotion, after taking part in a film titled Three Count, set in the world of professional wrestling.
 She remained with the promotion until 2014, becoming a one-time ICE×60 Champion and five-time International Ribbon Tag Team Champion.
 Shida has also held the Wave Single Championship twice, the Oz Academy Tag Team Championship, and the Sendai Girls Tag Team Championship.
-She joined AEW as one of its original female wrestlers in April 2019 and is a three-time AEW Women's World Champion.
-She also holds the record for the title's longest reign at 372 days, which she accomplished during her first reign.
+She joined AEW as one of its original female wrestlers in April 2019 where she is a one-time AEW TBS Champion and a three-time AEW Women's World Champion; her first reign is the longest in the championship’s history at 372 days, her second reign is also shortest in the championship’s history, at 25 days.

 Early life

-In her childhood, Shida practised both judo and kendo, reaching third-dan in the latter.
+In her childhood, Shida practiced both judo and kendo, reaching third-dan in the latter.
 She later embarked on a career as an actress, most notably working on the television series Muscle Venus, forming an idol group with fellow cast members Hina Kozuki, Ichiko Mayu, Miyako Matsumoto, Sachiko Koga, Tomoyo Morihisa, Tsukasa Fujimoto, Yuki Ueda and Yuri Natsume.
 In 2009, Shida was cast in the leading role in a film titled Three Count, set in the world of professional wrestling and also starring veteran professional wrestlers Emi Sakura, Kyoko Inoue and Yoshiko Tamura.
-For the role, Shida began training under Sakura at her Ice Ribbon dojo and after the conclusion of the taping, decided to find a new career in professional wrestling, joining Ice Ribbon with fellow cast members of both Muscle Venus and Three Count, Ichiko Mayu, Miyako Matsumoto, Sachiko Koga, Tomoyo Morihisa, Tsukasa Fujimoto and Yuki Ueda, though only Shida, Matsumoto and Fujimoto lasted more than six months, making new careers out of professional wrestling.
+For the role, Shida began training under Sakura at her Ice Ribbon dojo and after the conclusion of the taping, decided to find a new career in professional wrestling, joining Ice Ribbon with fellow cast members of both Muscle Venus and Three Count, Ichiko Mayu, Miyako Matsumoto, Sachiko Koga, Tomoyo Morihisa, Tsukasa Fujimoto and Yuki Ueda. only Shida, Matsumoto and Fujimoto lasted more than six months, making new careers out of professional wrestling.